DeclareDesign/DeclareDesign/README.md

-DeclareDesign: Declare and diagnose research designs
+DeclareDesign: Declare and Diagnose Research Designs
 ================

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->